troublerocket/leetcode/Problem Statement/Problems by Topics.md

 [255.
 Verify Preorder Sequence in Binary Search Tree](https://leetcode.com/problems/verify-preorder-sequence-in-binary-search-tree/) **💸premium💸**

+[862.
+Shortest Subarray with Sum at Least K](https://leetcode.com/problems/shortest-subarray-with-sum-at-least-k/) Mono deque -> check/pop from the front, push from the back

 Use mono stack to emulate & verify pre-order traversal
 - Emulate:
   - Node at the top of the stack is the root of the subtree we're visiting rn.